-A ransomware gang shut down after CyberCom hijacked its site and it discovered it had been hacked.
+A ransomware gang shut down after Cybercom hijacked its site and it discovered it had been hacked

 REvil has disappeared before.

 In July, after the Kaseya hack, President Biden warned Russian President Vladimir Putin that the United States would take “any necessary action” to defend critical infrastructure.
 Around the same time, another group member who went by the nickname “unknown”disappeared.
-Unknown’s vanishing unnerved the group, and without warning, it went offline.
+Unknown’s vanishing unnerved the group, and without warning it went offline.
 It is unclear whether Biden’s warning played any role in either.

 In any case, 0_neday explained in a post last month, “since there was no confirmation of the reason for his disappearance, we resumed our work, thinking he was dead.”

-Privately REvil members were telling affiliates the group would return, according to Recorded Future threat intelligence analyst Dmitry Smilyanets, who closely tracks the group’s activities.
+Privately, REvil members were telling affiliates the group would return, according to Recorded Future threat intelligence analyst Dmitry Smilyanets, who closely tracks the group’s activities.

 “They were telling people, ‘Don’t worry, everything’s okay — we will be back,’” Smilyanets said.
 “It wasn’t a secret in the community that the REvil brand would reemerge.”